JonathanFleischmann/ContactSplitterDoc/README.md

 # ContactSplitterDoc
-Documentation for Project ContactSplitter für lesson "Softwarequalität"
+Documentation for Project ContactSplitter for lesson "Softwarequalität"